SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

    .. warning:: If the *Confirm* button is clicked without choosing a value, an error messages will be shown in the terminal.

-   .. note:: To ignore the smoothing filter, smoothing parameters should be zeros.
+   .. note:: To ignore the smoothing filter, both smoothing parameters in the GUI should be zeros.

-   .. note:: To repeat the energy calibration process, type the following command in terminal:
+   .. note:: To repeat the energy calibration process without running a scan (or when you already have a calibration xdi file), type the following command in terminal:
       ::
          python main.py --engCalib (xdi path)
          e.g. python main.py --engCalib /home/XAFSScanTool/DATA/CalibTest_Foil_Scan1_20220725T111439.xdi